Image: Brian Gray

 A: Prospect Union balloted ATCOs to undertake industrial action to support their claim for a double-digit wage increase in 2018/19 or a long-term commitment to above inflation pay awards.

-Prospect have expressed the view that ATCOs in the Highlands and Islands and Dundee should have parity with ATCOs at London airports including Heathrow and Gatwick.
+Prospect have expressed the view that ATCOs in the Highlands and Islands and Dundee should have parity with ATCOs at London airports.

 Q: What are HIAL doing to avoid industrial action?